-2.6 Burner Turndown — It is the ratio of maximum to minimum burner fuel input rate.
+2.7 Burner Turndown — It is the ratio of maximum to minimum burner fuel input rate.

-2.7 Diaphragm Burner — A burner which utilises a porous refractory diaphragm as the part so that the combustion takes place over the entire area of this refractory diaphragm.

-2.8 Enclosed Combustion Burner — A burner which confines the combustion in a small chamber of miniature furnace and only the high temperature completely combusted gases, in the form of high velocity jets or streams, are used for heating.

-2.9 Multiport Burner — A burner which has two or more separate discharge openings or ports.
-(These ports may be either flush or raised.)

-2.10 Catalyst Combustion System — An oven heater of any construction that employ catalysts to accelerate the oxidation or combustion of fuel-air or fume-air mixtures for eventual release of heat to an oven process.
+2.8 Catalyst Combustion System — An oven heater of any construction that employ catalysts to accelerate the oxidation or combustion of fuel-air or fume-air mixtures for eventual release of heat to an oven process.

-2.11 Combustion Safeguard — A safety control which is responsive directly to flame properties, it senses the presence and/or absence of flame and de-energises the fuel safety valve in the event of flame failure within 4 seconds of the loss of flame signal.
+2.9 Combustion Safeguard — A safety control which is responsive directly to flame properties, it senses the presence and/or absence of flame and de-energises the fuel safety valve in the event of flame failure within 4 seconds of the loss of flame signal.

+2.10 Continuous Process Ovens — Ovens into which the work charge is more or less continuously introduced, as by a conveyor, so that evaporation of flammable volatiles within the oven approaches a constant rate.

-2.12 Continuous Vapour Concentration Indicators and Controllers — Devices which measure and indicate, directly or indirectly in percentage of the lower explosion limit, the concentration of a flammable vapour air mixture.
+2.11 Continuous Vapour Concentration Indicators and Controllers — Devices which measure and indicate, directly or indirectly in percentage of the lower explosion limit, the concentration of a flammable vapour air mixture.

+2.12 Diaphragm Burner — A burner which utilises a porous refractory diaphragm as the part so that the combustion takes place over the entire area of this refractory diaphragm.

 2.13 Direct Fired — Any heating system where the products of combustion enter the oven chamber and come in contact with the work in progress.

+2.14 Enclosed Combustion Burner — A burner which confines the combustion in a small chamber of miniature furnace and only the high temperature completely combusted gases, in the form of high velocity jets or streams, are used for heating.

-2.14 Explosive Range (Limits of Flammability) — The range of concentration of a flammable gas in air within which flame is propagated.
+2.15 Explosive Range (Limits of Flammability) — The range of concentration of a flammable gas in air within which flame is propagated.